himanshunaidu/ML_Pipeline_iOSPointMapper/model/README.md

 This model module contains the different models that can be used in the pipeline.

-## Modules

-1. Semantic Segmentation
+## Semantic Segmentation

 This submodule contains the models for semantic segmentation tasks.

-The current models are:
-- ESPNetv2
+1. ESPNetv2

+The ESPNetv2 model is a lightweight model for semantic segmentation tasks.
+It is based on the ESPNet model, but with a more efficient architecture.

+Model Zoo taken from [EdgeNets/model/segmentation/model_zoo/espnetv2](https://github.com/sacmehta/EdgeNets/tree/master/model/segmentation/model_zoo/espnetv2)